n8n-io/n8n-docs/docs/hosting/server-setups/aws.md

 ### Pod resources

-[Kubernetes lets you](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) optionally specify the minimum resources application containers need and the limits they can run to.
+[Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/){:target=_blank .external-link} lets you specify the minimum resources application containers need and the limits they can run to.
 The example YAML files cloned above contain the following in the `resources` section of the `n8n-deployment.yaml` file:

 ```yaml
 …